flashbots/suave-specs/specs/rigil/mevm.md

 Address: `0x42020000000000000000000000000000000000`

-Handles the storage of values in the confidential store.
+Handles the storage of data in the confidential store.
 Requires the caller to be part of the `AllowedPeekers` for the associated bid.

 #### `ConfidentialRetrieve`